BootBlock/PoSh-Backup/README.md

 *   **7-Zip:** Must be installed.
 PoSh-Backup will attempt to auto-detect `7z.exe` in common Program Files locations or your system PATH.
 If not found, or if you wish to use a specific 7-Zip instance, you'll need to specify the full path in the configuration file. ([Download 7-Zip](https://www.7-zip.org/))
 *   **Posh-SSH Module:** Required if you plan to use the SFTP Backup Target feature.
 Install via PowerShell: `Install-Module Posh-SSH -Scope CurrentUser` (or `AllUsers` if you have admin rights and want it available system-wide).
 *   **PowerShell SecretManagement & SecretStore:** Required for storing any credentials (for archives, targets, or email).
 The script assumes you are using the default `Microsoft.PowerShell.SecretStore` vault provider.
-*   **AWS.Tools.S3 Module:** Required if you plan to use the S3-Compatible Backup Target feature.
-Install via PowerShell: `Install-Module AWS.Tools.S3 -Scope CurrentUser`.
+*   **BurntToast Module (for PowerShell 7+):** Required for the Desktop (Toast) Notification provider *if you are running on PowerShell 7 or newer*.
+Install via PowerShell 7: `Install-Module BurntToast -Scope CurrentUser`.
+*   **Modern Windows OS (for Desktop Notifications):** The native desktop "toast" notification feature requires Windows 10, Windows 11, or Windows Server 2016 and newer.
 *   **Administrator Privileges:** Required if you plan to use the Volume Shadow Copy Service (VSS) feature for backing up open/locked files, and potentially for some Post-Run System Actions (e.g., Shutdown, Restart, Hibernate).
 *   **Hyper-V Module:** Required if you plan to use the Hyper-V Snapshot Orchestration feature.
 On Windows Client OS, this is installed via "Turn Windows features on or off".
 On Windows Server, it's installed as a server role.
 *   **(WebDAV):** The WebDAV target provider uses built-in PowerShell cmdlets (`Invoke-WebRequest`) and does not require an additional external module for its core functionality.